 "Understand inner resourcefulness" Paynes Hut, 2015

-"Return from Everest" Amplify 10th Anniversary Festival Keynote, with introduction by Dr Samuel Doron.
+"Return from Everest" Amplify 10th Anniversary Festival Keynote, AMP Sydney AU.

 "How do you keep the dream alive, when things get very real?"
 Melbourne Exhibition & Convention Centre 2015